-Flora is a PhD student at the University of Lyon 1.
+Flora is a PhD student.
 Her research focuses on the neural bases of logical reasoning, which she investigates in both typically-developing and learning-disabled children.

-Philippine is a PhD student at the University of Lyon 1.
+Philippine is a PhD student.
 She is interested in Montessori education and its impact on cognitive development in preschoolers.

 Marie is a student at the "Ecole de Psychologues Praticiens" in Lyon.
 She studies the cognitive development of preschoolers.

 Julia is a student at the "Ecole de Psychologues Praticiens" in Lyon.
 She studies the cognitive development of preschoolers.